🎉 DevOps Interview Prep Bundle is live — 1000+ Q&A across 20 topicsGet it →

 bash

-Root Cause 2: Resource Requests Not Set
+Cause 2: No Resource Requests Set

 bash

-Fix — add resource requests to your deployment:
+Fix — add resource requests to your Deployment:

 yaml